bjornjohansen/do-upgrade-plans/README.md

 Watch as your droplets get upgraded.

-In case an error happens, your droplets will error cycle.
+In case an error happens, your droplets will power cycle, to make sure they are in a running state.
 This happened to 3 of my droplets.
 Further investigation (trying to upgrade manually) revealed that “Due to high demand and capacity restrictions we have temporarily disabled this size in this region.”